137 inexpensive, handmade holiday gift ideas. Part 7: media, service, cards & wrapping

 Offer to teach a skill you possess, such as canning fruit, swing dancing, knitting, building furniture, or doing the butterfly stroke.
 Or offer to share a particular talent you possess such as photography, gardening, or financial planning.

 DIY pop-up Christmas cards are easier than you think with these patterns.

 Martha Stewart pop-up cards

-131. If you’re not into pop-up cards, try one of these handmade greeting card ideas:
+If you’re not into pop-up cards, try one of these handmade greeting card ideas.

 Handmade Christmas card ideas from Martha Stewart

-134. Create your own gift tags.
-Print out free gift tags from the internet or make them from old Christmas cards.
-For reusable gift tags: Cut out the design from each Christmas card.
-Create name tags (To: Johnny, From: Angie) for all family members.
-Glue the card designs and name tags onto card stock and laminate or cover with clear Con-Tact paper.
-Then use a grommet or hole puncher to make a hole and tie them onto packages with ribbon.
+Print out free gift tags or make them yourself.
+For reusable gift tags: Cut tag shapes out of old Christmas cards.
+Cut to/from tags the same shape for all family members.
+Glue the card designs and name tags back-to-back and laminate.
+Punch a hole and tie them with ribbon.

 Free gift tags

 Wrap gifts in recycled newspaper or paper bags, old book or magazine pages, discarded maps, or plain white printer paper and washi tape.

 Pages machine-sewn together and tied with old VHS tape